2024 Israel–Lebanon ceasefire agreement

 The 2006 Lebanon war ended with UN Resolution 1701, which called for Israel to withdraw from Lebanon and for Hezbollah to disarm and withdraw north of the Litani River.
 However, it was violated by both sides, as Hezbollah continued to accumulate arms and failed to withdraw north and the Israeli military continued to violate Lebanese airspace in the absence of hostilities.
 Due to economic crises, lack of resources, and historic weakness compared to both Hezbollah and Israel, numerous concerns have been raised regarding the Lebanese Armed Forces' ability to enforce both Resolution 1701 and the 2024 ceasefire.'

-As of 3 December 2024, Israel has been accused of dozens of ceasefire violations, allegedly killing at least 15 people, including a Lebanese Army officer and several civilians.
+As of January 2026, Israel has been accused of at least 2,036 ceasefire violations, allegedly killing at least 15 people, including a Lebanese Army officer and several civilians.
 Israel said its attacks targeted Hezbollah fighters south of the Litani or imminent threats to its troops.
-Hezbollah has also allegedly violated the ceasefire on numerous instances by moving its fighters south of the Litani, and has fired on Israel Defense Forces at least once without causing casualties.
+Hezbollah has also violated the ceasefire on numerous instances by moving its fighters south of the Litani, and has fired on Israel Defense Forces at least once without causing casualties.

-As of 12 May 2025, large-scale fighting between Israel and Hezbollah had not resumed, despite Israel (and allegedly Hezbollah) missing the deadline to complete their withdrawals, and despite the lack of a follow-up agreement.
-Though Israeli civilian areas were struck by rocket fire from Lebanon multiple times in March 2025, leading to retaliatory Israeli strikes on Beirut, Hezbollah claimed it did not commit the attacks on Israel and that it was committed to abiding by the terms of the ceasefire.
+On 2 March 2026, the ceasefire effectively broke down amid the nascent 2026 Iran war, with Hezbollah launching strikes on Israel in retaliation for the latter's assassination of Iranian Supreme Leader Ali Khamenei.